fastly/security-use-cases/README.md

     - You will be prompted to enter details.
 Enter the appropriate information.
     - You must respond with "yes" for the terraform configuration to actually apply

+# Need to restart?
+Just run `terraform destroy` to delete any resources created by terraform

 # Backlog
 Feel free to submit something to our backlog